1994 Iowa Hawkeyes football team

-The 1994 Iowa Hawkeyes football team represented the University of Iowa in the 1994 NCAA Division I-A football season as a member of the Big Ten Conference.
-The team was coached by Hayden Fry and played their home games at Kinnick Stadium.
+The 1994 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 1994 NCAA Division I-A football season.
+Led by 16th-year head coach Hayden Fry, the Hawkeyes compiled an overall record of 5–5–1 with a mark of 3–4–1 in conference play, placing seventh in the Big Ten.
+The team played home games at Kinnick Stadium in Iowa City, Iowa.